JY Raj

 The name has little to do with the Asian subcontinent: it translates to paradise in Stojan's mother tongue, Slovenian.

-138 JY Raj Roman, Italic, Extra Bold, Extra Bold Italic
+138 JY Raj OT Roman, Italic, Extra Bold, Extra Bold Italic^

 138samp1